Cray-HPE/docs-csm/upgrade/1.3.2/README.md

 ## Bug Fixes and Improvements

-* Fixed a scale issue with the `/v1/hardware` API in the System Layout Service (SLS) causing the service become deadlocked.
+* Fixed a scale issue with the `/v1/hardware` API in the System Layout Service (SLS) causing the service to become deadlocked.
 * Updated the `hms-hmcollector` to be accessible at the hostname `hmcollector.hmnlb.$SYSTEM_NAME.$SITE_DOMAIN`, in addition to its IP address `10.94.100.71`.

 ## Steps